SoCreate/service-fabric-pub-sub/README.md

 ## Release notes:

+- 7.4.0 Add NETSTANDARD2.0 version to the package.
+Allow SF Remoting V1/V2 for full framework.
+Requested by alexmarshall132 and danijel-peric in issue 45.
 - 7.3.7 Fix implementation of `ServiceReferenceWrapper.Equals` to allow changing partitionid's.
 As reported by danijel-peric in issue 44.
 - 7.3.6 Fix call to `GetPartitionForMessageAsync` with wrong argument.
 As reported by danijel-peric in issue 43.
 - 7.3.5 Upgraded nuget packages (SF 3.1.283).
 Fixed null ref issue in `ServiceReferenceWrapper` after restarting broker.
 As reported by danijel-peric in issue 41.